 We would like everyone to carry out the survey online as the results are generated automatically.

 The deadline is Friday 13th April.
 Thank you in anticipation: the survey is a really useful way of finding out what parents think about the school, and how you think we could improve.

 Another way of registering your views is through Ofsted's 'Parent View' site.
 The link can be accessed below.
 The questions used by Ofsted also form the basis for our own annual survey (see above).

 We welcome offers of help in school.
 If you are able to spare some time helping with activities such as cooking, arts and crafts or listening to the children read, then please speak to your child's teacher.
 We also need parents to assist on school trips and camps.
-It is a requirement that all adults working with children have a Criminal Records Bureau (DBS) disclosure: This can be arranged through the school office and usually takes 3-4 weeks.
+It is a requirement that all adults working with children have a Criminal Records Bureau (DBS) disclosure: This can be arranged through the school office and usually around a week.
 There is more information in the Parent Helper's Handbook, attached below.